lpdescamps/Python/credential/Create_Login/README.md

 * **role**: The permission of your account.
 The role will help to build the filename.
 It could be for example:
   * r for read
   * rw for read and write
-  * rwx fot read, write and execute
+  * rwx for read, write and execute
 * **region**: Where your system is located.
 The region will help to build the folder structure. it could be for example:
   * EU
   * GB